Xdecosee/ar-project/README.md

 ![permissioncam.png](https://raw.githubusercontent.com/Xdecosee/ar-data-insertion/master/resources/permissioncam.png)

 Point your webcam or phone camera to the AR Markers (from Step 2).
 If there are real-time data inserted into database, you can see coloured spheres moving from one marker to the other.
+You will also be able to see the naming of the latest sphere moving out from the marker.
 Otherwise, you will only see the CROW Logo , red box and blue box.

 **Example View on Laptop with Webcam (Chrome)**
 ![desktop.png](https://raw.githubusercontent.com/Xdecosee/ar-data-insertion/master/resources/desktop.PNG)